Skip to content

 class BazefieldApi:

-Client for the Bazefield REST API bound to a specific operator and wind farm.
+"""Client for the Bazefield REST API bound to an operator.

 Attributes: